 Data description

-The failure probability dataset (sobol_probability_filter.csv) contains unique input parameter sets (nine variables) and the estimated probabilities that the simulation will fail at each of the two steps (force-biased algorithm and Lubachevsky–Stillinger).
+The failure probability dataset (sobol_probability_filter.csv) contains unique input parameter sets (nine variables) and the estimated probabilities that the simulation will fail at each of the two steps (force-biased algorithm15,16 and Lubachevsky–Stillinger17–19).

 The regression dataset (sobol_regression.csv) contains input parameters (including repeats) spanning nine variables and corresponding particle packing fractions as well as computational runtimes for each of the two steps (force-biased algorithm and Lubachevsky–Stillinger).